srisurya-m/VR_Assignment1_surya_IMT2022567/README.md

    - Warped and blended images to form a panoramic output.

 ### Results
-- The results, including keypoint detection, feature matching, and the final stitched panorama, are available in `main_image_stitch.py`.
+- The results, including keypoint detection, feature matching, and the final stitched panorama, are available in `main_image_stitch.ipynb`.

 ## Installation & Requirements
 Install dependencies using: